 customers — and your customer’s customers — are not left waiting.

-the control of management.
+control of management.
 However, certain delays are certainly

-avoidable — such as incomplete or inaccurate documentation, resulting
+avoidable.
+For example, incomplete or inaccurate documentation,

-in customs hold ups.
+resulting in customs hold ups.

 In addition, global trade is getting more complex and challenging.